Contact Us

 Click here

 This workshop introduces you to fundamental connectivity concepts and techniques for implementation in Xilinx FPGAs.
-The focus is on fundamental aspects of transceivers, PCIe® technology, memory interfaces, and Ethernet MACs.
+The focus is on fundamental aspects of serial transceivers, PCIe® technology, memory interfaces, and Ethernet MACs.
 Only essential theory is introduced in order to lay a foundation for the material and topics covered in this workshop, which complements more detailed training found in subsequent Xilinx courses.
-Design examples and labs are drawn from the Connectivity Targeted Reference Design (TRD).
-In addition, an IBERT lab is available that highlights use of the MGT.
+Design examples and labs show components from the Connectivity Targeted Reference Design (TRD).
+In addition, an IBERT lab is available that highlights the usage of the serial transceivers.

 Connectivity 2 |